peilingjiang/blog-jpl/content/posts/machine-learning-for-the-arts/two-tales-of-one-city.md

 <img src="/machine-learning-arts/two-tales-of-one-city/process_1.png" alt="Screenshot of the Project in Progress" width="100%" style="opacity:0.75;filter:alpha(opacity=75);">
 <caption>Screenshot of the Project in Progress</caption>

-You can see both descriptions are in English and both titles are in Chinese, it's simply because I trained title models on my own laptop - started with `zh` file, and trained description models on NYU HPC - started with `en` file.
+You can see both descriptions are in English and both titles are in Chinese, it's simply because I trained both `title` writing models on my own laptop - started with `zh` file, and trained both `description` writing models on NYU HPC - started with `en` file.
 Is it a bug of training-charRNN ([#18](https://github.com/ml5js/training-charRNN/issues/18))?

 I'll then have to retrain the models - which takes hours.

 ## Deploy

-The project is now on [GitHub](https://github.com/peilingjiang/ima-courses/tree/master/f19-ml-art/two-tales-of-one-city) and a live demo is hosted through [Netlify](http://two-tales.netlify.com).
+The project is now on [GitHub](https://github.com/peilingjiang/ima-courses/tree/master/f19-ml-art/two-tales-of-one-city) and a live demo is hosted through [Netlify](https://two-tales.netlify.com).

 <img src="/machine-learning-arts/two-tales-of-one-city/final_screen_1.png" alt="Final 1" width="100%">